 Her first play, Mixie and the Halfbreeds, a play about mixed identity in multiple universes, was co-written with Adrienne Wong.
-Her second play, The Tashme Project: The Living Archives, co-created with artist, Matt Miwa, is a verbatim one-act about the Japanese Canadian experience around the WWII internment camps, told through the childhood memories of community elders.
-It will tour to Toronto and Vancouver in 2019, including a Montreal run this fall and is to be published with Playwrights Canada Press next year.
-Tashme received multiple META (Montreal English Theatre Awards) and Rideau Award (Ottawa) nominations including winning a META for Best Text.
-She is working on her third play called Mizushobai, about Kiyoko Tanaka-Goto, a Japanese picture bride turned business woman in 1930’s British Columbia.
+Her second play, The Tashme Project: The Living Archives, co-created with Matt Miwa, is a verbatim one-act about the Japanese Canadian internment experience, told through the childhood memories of community elders.
+In 2019 it toured Montreal, Toronto, Vancouver and Ottawa and was published by Playwrights Canada Press the same year.
+The Tashme Project received multiple META (Montreal English Theatre Awards) and Rideau Award (Ottawa) nominations including winning a META for Best Text and is currently being adapted into a graphic novel with the help of Japanese American illustrator, PJ Patten.

 Julie is currently working on writing the final drafts of Mizushōbai (The Water Trade), her latest play which explores the life of Kiyoko Tanaka-Goto, a Japanese picture-bride turned ‘underground’ business woman in 1930’s British Columbia.
 It delves into her history, not as a clichéd dragon-lady madam (although at times, perhaps she is), nor as a dutiful daughter (although at times, perhaps she is), nor as a submissive and sexualized female Asian body (although at times, perhaps she is), but as a valuable member of Canadian society who had to fight against expectation, and for autonomy and recognition every step of the way.

 Julie is co-artistic director of Tashme Productions with Matt Miwa and is a member of the student taiko group Inazuma Daiko.